Human Uses of Catnip

-Catnip originated in Europe and parts of Asia, and was planted by setlers in colonial gardens in North America.
+Catnip originated in Europe and parts of Asia, and was planted by settlers in colonial gardens in North America.
 Catnip escaped to the wild and is common across Canada and the U.S. Catnip is cultivated mainly in the Pacific Northwest and parts of Canada, particularly in Alberta and British Columbia.

 Effect on Cats

 Wee kittens do not like catnip until they are about 3 months old.
 The sensitivity is inherited: A kitten with only one catnip-sensitive parent has a one-in-two chance of inheriting the catnip sensitivity, and a kitten whose parents both exhibit sensitivity has a three-in-four chance.
-There is no correlation between catnip sensitivity and sex, color, or breed.
+There is no correlation between catnip sensitivity and sex, colour, or breed.

 Active Ingredients of Catnip